alexhokl/notes/software_engineering.md

 specification by example that literally translates to how the system is implemented.
 We also have enough storage to have a cache of different views into what has happened in the system.

+## Messaging

+- Idempotence should be ensured on consumer side of messages such that message can be redelivered at any circumstances
+  - Internal state of consumer can be used to avoid implementing a full rollback in case a message cannot be processed completely.
+  - Idempotence can be implemented on business logic level.
+For instance, a unique identifier can be added to an order such that the consumer of the message can check if a message has been duplicated, and subsequently acknowledge the message without doing anything else.
+This avoids implementing de-duplication (or exactly-once) in messaging infrastructure which could be slow.

 ## Deployment